13 Mistakes New Beekeepers Make

 4. Not Feeding A New Colony

-When you get new bees, you need to help them along in establishing their home.
+When you get new bees, you need to help them establish their home.
 They need to build comb for brood and food stores.
-One of your main goals with a new colony is to help them grow and build up stores that will get them through to the next season.
-Drawing wax consumes a lot of energy and the bees need a lot of nourishment to do it.
+Drawing wax consumes a lot of energy, and the bees need a lot of nourishment.

 In addition to sugar syrup, you can provide pollen patties for additional protein.